ra1028/swiftui-hooks/README.md

 In order to take advantage of the wonderful interface of Hooks, the same rules that React hooks has must also be followed by SwiftUI Hooks.

+**[Disclaimer]**: These rules are not technical constraints specific to SwiftUI Hooks, but are necessary based on the design of the Hooks itself.
+You can see [here](https://reactjs.org/docs/hooks-rules.html) to know more about the rules defined for React Hooks.

+\* In -Onone builds, if a violation against this rules is detected, it asserts by an internal sanity check to help the developer notice the mistake in the use of hooks.
+However, hooks also has `disableHooksRulesAssertion` modifier in case you want to disable the assertions.

 ### Only Call Hooks at the Function Top Level

 Do not call Hooks inside conditions or loops.
 The order in which hook is called is important since Hooks uses [LinkedList](https://en.wikipedia.org/wiki/Linked_list) to keep track of its state.